How To Choose the Right Size Toilet Flapper

 What to Do if You Have the Wrong Size Toilet Flapper

-Having the correct sized toilet flapper is important.
+Having the correct-sized toilet flapper is important.
 Incorrectly sized toilet flappers lead to wasted water from multiple flushes and toilet tanks that run all of the time, resulting in higher water bills.
 For these reasons, you need a flapper that fits right and completely seals.

-If you’ve bought a wrong-sized toilet flapper or the flapper in your toilet doesn’t fit snuggly anymore due to age and deterioration, buy one that is the correct size.
+If you’ve bought the wrong-sized toilet flapper or the flapper in your toilet doesn’t fit snuggly anymore due to age and deterioration, buy one that is the correct size.
 While it can be frustrating to replace a flapper that isn’t worn out, flappers are quite affordable, and you’ll save more money by not wasting water than you’ll spend to get the right-sized flapper.

 Need professional help with your project?